A0LX/LS-Control/README.md

 <b>Commands:</b>

-respawn ~ !respawn ~ Respawns the bots.
+re ~ /re ~ Respawns the bots.

-freeze ~ !freeze ~ Freezes the bots; they won't move.
+freeze ~ /freeze ~ Freezes the bots; they won't move.

-chat ~ !chat [(OPTIONAL STRING) Message] ~ Makes all the bots chat a message.
+chat ~ /chat [(OPTIONAL STRING) Message] ~ Makes all the bots chat a message.

-tp ~ !tp [(REQUIRED STRING) Location] ~ Teleports the bots to a specific place.
+tp ~ /tp [(REQUIRED STRING) Location] ~ Teleports the bots to a specific place.

-tpf ~ !tpf [(REQUIRED STRING) Location] ~ Teleports the bots to a specific place and freezes them.
+tpf ~ /tpf [(REQUIRED STRING) Location] ~ Teleports the bots to a specific place and freezes them.

-goto ~ !goto [(OPTIONAL STRING) User] ~ Teleports the bots to the operator or specified user.
+goto ~ /goto [(OPTIONAL STRING) User] ~ Teleports the bots to the operator or specified user.

-setup ~ !setup ~ Locks the alts in place and prepares LS.

-start ~ !start ~ Starts dropping money.
+start ~ /start ~ Starts dropping money.

-stop ~ !stop ~ Stops dropping money.
+stop ~ /stop ~ Stops dropping money.

-rejoin ~ !rejoin ~ Makes the bots rejoin the same server.
+rejoin ~ /rejoin ~ Makes the bots rejoin the same server.
 (DOESN'T WORK ON VIP SERVERS)

-wallet ~ !wallet ~ Equips or unequips the bots' wallets.
+wallet ~ /wallet ~ Equips or unequips the bots wallets.

-crash ~ !crash ~ Crashes the server.
-(For duping, don't use on public servers)

-float ~ !float ~ Toggles airwalk mode.
+float ~ /float ~ Toggles airwalk mode.

+spot ~ /spot ~ Tp's the bots to the controller and freezes them.

 <b>Locations:</b>